vborincenturion/feeds/README.md

 # FEEDS, Food wastE biopEptiDe claSsifier: from genome to function

-FEEDS is a tool that takes a bacteria genome and predicted proteins of yeast genomes to classify the secreted protease profile.
+FEEDS is a tool that takes a bacteria genome or predicted proteins of yeast genomes to classify the secreted protease profile.
 It also digests protein substrate sequences to predict peptides and classify the biopeptide sequences with a novel machine learning method.
 This tool is useful for identifying potential bioactive compounds in food and discovering novel applications for waste management.

 ## Install